EmpyreanMist/FarAway/README.md

 npm start
 ```

-The app will run at \`http://localhost:3000\`.
+The app will run at `http://localhost:3000`

 ## Technologies Used

-- React 19
+- React
 - JavaScript (ES6+)
 - HTML5
 - CSS3

-## About the Course

-This project was developed as part of [The Ultimate React Course 2024: React, Redux & More](https://www.udemy.com/course/the-ultimate-react-course/) by Jonas Schmedtmann on Udemy.
-" > README.md